EmilyBederov/Agent/README.md

    - Uses **embeddings and vector search** (Pinecone) to find the **most relevant recipes**.
    - Retrieves recipes that are **healthy, satisfying, and convenient**.
    - Leverages **LLMs to summarize and rank reviews**, ensuring the user gets **highly-rated** meal options.

+4. **FeedBack**
+   - the user can add or remov ingrideintes based on his personal prefrences

 ## Why Use CraveControl?
 **Personalized Nutrition** – Meals are tailored to the user’s BMI and caloric needs.